 - Full-grain leather sheath

 - Limited Lifetime warranty

-The Schrade Old Timer Sharpfinger knife enjoys very positive reviews on the web, with majority of the reviewers giving the model four or five star ratings.
+The Schrade Old Timer Sharpfinger knife enjoys very positive reviews on the web, with the majority of the reviewers giving the model four or five-star ratings.

-Some of the customers were worried by the fact that Schrade went bankrupt several years ago and were subsequently bought by another company.
-This in turn means that theses knives are no longer made in the USA.
-Instead they are made in China (there is no “Made in China” stamping so don’t worry).
-I would still say that this didn’t affect the quality much and the Sharpfinger remain an excellent inexpensive skinning knife.
+Some of the customers were worried by the fact that Schrade went bankrupt several years ago and was subsequently bought by another company.
+This in turn means that these knives are no longer made in the USA.
+Instead, they are made in China (there is no “Made in China” stamping so don’t worry).
+I would still say that this didn’t affect the quality much and the Sharpfinger remains an excellent inexpensive skinning knife.

 Excellent choice for anyone on tight budget.

 Last update on 2021-12-07 / Affiliate links / Images from Amazon Product Advertising API